-(5) The Regulated Agent Security Programme shall be reviewed and updated as the need may arise and at least once a year.
+(4) The Regulated Agent Security Programme shall be reviewed and updated as the need may arise and at least once every two years.

-Catering Operator Security Programme.
 16. (1) A person shall not operate an enterprise or an organisation whose purpose is the direct provision of catering supplies and stores to commercial air transport operators within or from Kenya, without a Catering Operator Security Programme approved by the Authority and a certificate issued by the Authority.